rendered-obsolete/rendered-obsolete.github.io/_posts/2021/2021-7-5-bullhorn_tumblr.md

 - tumblr
 - lambda
 - rest
+description: Extending my Rust CLI tool, BULLHORN, to cross-post to Tumblr.
+OAuth authentication via AWS Lambda.
 ---

 I really enjoyed [making a CLI tool to automate cross-posting blog posts to different places](https://rendered-obsolete.github.io/2021/06/19/bullhorn.html).
 So, I started looking for another platform to add and Tumblr seemed like a good candidate.
-Rough code is [on Github](https://github.com/jeikabu/cargo_bullhorn/).
+Again, rough code is [on Github](https://github.com/jeikabu/cargo_bullhorn/).

 ## Tumblr API

-The Tumbler API is [well documented](https://www.tumblr.com/docs/en/api/v2).
+The Tumblr API is [well documented](https://www.tumblr.com/docs/en/api/v2).
 But before you get started you need to [register an "application"](https://www.tumblr.com/oauth/apps).
 For "Default callback URL" put a valid URL, you can always edit this later (via __Account > Settings > Apps > ✎__).
 This will get you an OAuth "consumer" key and secret (sometimes referred to as "client" credentials).

-Some parts of the Tumbler API can be called with just the consumer key.
+Some parts of the Tumblr API can be called with just the consumer key.
 For example, to [retrieve published posts](https://www.tumblr.com/docs/en/api/v2#posts--retrieve-published-posts):

 ```powershell
 curl -G https://api.tumblr.com/v2/blog/{blog-identifier}/posts?api_key={oauth_consumer_key}